Skip to content

 Related environment(s) MUST be described as specified in the Environments section.

-Type OPTIONAL string Term from a controlled vocabulary that more specifically describes the activity.
+Type OPTIONAL array of strings Term(s) from (a) controlled vocabulary/vocabularies that more specifically describes the activity.

 StartedAtTime OPTIONAL string Timestamp tracking when the activity started.